DataDog/integrations-extras/alertnow/README.md

     ```

-5. Refer to [Datadog documents][7] for the next configuration steps.
+5. Refer to Datadog's [Alerting documentation][7] to create monitors.

 ## Support